 For the ultimate mix of the Adventures by Disney touring style with the Disney Parks experience, you’ll want to look into the Disneyland Resort and Southern California itinerary.
-This trip is without a doubt the best Adventures by Disney trip for a Disney fan, and it’s open to those ages four and up.
+This trip is without a doubt the best Adventures by Disney trip for a Disney fan (unless of course you have the cash for that private jet adventure), and it’s open to those ages four and up.
 Take a look at just a few of the itinerary highlights:

 - Exclusive VIP visit to the Jim Henson Company Lot